davekilian/davekilian.github.com/_posts/2015-12-19-decltype-funcptrs.markdown

 During the call to `process()` from `main()`, we saw the compiler correctly generate `push esi` and `pop esi` instructions to store the value on the stack.
 Everything was looking fine so far.

-Then we noticed something fishy: the stack pointer value was different for the `push esi` and `pop esi` instructions, meaning we were restoring _the wrong value_ into `esi`.
+Then we noticed something fishy: the stack pointer address was different for the initial `push esi` and eventual `pop esi` instructions.
+So we were trying to restore `data` from the call stack, but we popped from *the wrong address*; instead of restoring its actual value, we read from an adjacent region on the stack, which so happened to be `0`.
-That's why `data` magically changed into a null pointer when `process()` returned.
+That's why `data` magically changed into a null pointer when `process()` returned!

-Since the stack pointers weren't lining up, we could conclude that someone had pushed more bytes to the stack than they had popped.
+Based on the way the stack pointers weren't lining up, we could conclude that someone had pushed more bytes to the stack than they had popped.
 This class of issue is called an _unbalanced stack_.
 That term was a new one for me; I suppose this type of problem isn't very common nowadays :-)